msokolov/lux/INSTALL.md

 ## Lux source code ##

-The source distribution comes with a Maven project file and an Eclipse .project file, so it is easiest to build it using those tools.
-As usual, "mvn package" will compile all the source code, run all the unit tests, and build the various artifacts, including the jar, the application server war, and the various distribution bundles.
+The source distribution comes with Maven project files and Eclipse .project files, so it is easiest to build it using those tools.
+As usual, "mvn package" will compile all the source code, run all the unit tests, and build the various artifacts.

-## Maven Artifacts ##

-The binaries and source are available via maven using groupId: net.luxdb,
-artifactId: luxdb.
-The latest version is 0.5